Randy Arozarena Player Props: Rays vs. Athletics

 Randy Arozarena At The Plate

-- Arozarena has nine hits this season and a team-best OBP of .484.

-- Among qualified hitters, he ranks 24th in batting average, while his on-base percentage ranks 16th and he is 33rd in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 20th, his on-base percentage ranks 17th, and he is 19th in the league in slugging.

-- Arozarena is batting .389 with one homer during his last games and is riding a seven-game hitting streak.
+- Arozarena is batting .400 with one homer during his last games and is on an eight-game hitting streak.

-- Arozarena has gotten a hit in all seven games this season, with more than one hit twice.
+- Arozarena has gotten a hit in all eight games this year, with more than one hit three times (37.5%).

-- In five games this season, Arozarena has picked up an RBI, with more than one RBI once.
+- In six games this year (75.0%), Arozarena has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in five of seven games (71.4%), including multiple runs twice.
+- He has scored in six of eight games (75.0%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.